jsxlei/jsxlei.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

         </p>

         <p>
-            My PhD research focuses on developing artificial intelligence tool for analysis of single-cell RNA-seq and ATAC-seq data to uncover gene regulation in cell heterogeneity.
+            My PhD research focuses on developing artificial intelligence tool for analysis of single-cell RNA-seq and ATAC-seq data to uncover gene regulation in cell heterogeneity. <br />
             I am also passionate about applying network analysis methods.
-Previously, I did some research in structural protein-protein interaction (PPI) network to find out structural modules enriching cancer mutations and drug targets.
+Previously, I did some research in structural protein-protein interaction (PPI) network to find out structural modules enriching cancer mutations and drug targets. <br />
+            I have a broad interest in applying artificial intelligence algorithm to solve biological questions.
         </p>
     </div>
 </div>